Guildford Lido: History

 Guildford Lido was rebuilt in 1989.
 During the works, the length was shortened by 30 cm to 50 m to allow it to meet international competition standards.
 The pool was relined in 2002.
 New water slides were installed in 2013, in a £0.5M project funded by Guildford Borough Council.
 The lido did not open in 2020, owing to the COVID-19 pandemic.
 The pool closed on 1 October 2023 for essential works to repair a leak.

 Accidents and incidents

 On 24 July 1958, Trevor Griffiths, a 13-year-old schoolboy from Puttenham, drowned at the lido, while using a defective snorkel.
 On 6 August 1964, Tony Bishop, an 18-year-old building worker from Farncombe, died after losing consciousness in the pool.
-At the inquest into his death, a doctor from the Royal Surrey County Hospital noted that a piece of chewing gum had been found in his throat, which might have caused him to choke under water.
+At the inquest into his death, a doctor from the Royal Surrey County Hospital said that a piece of chewing gum had been found in his throat, which might have caused him to choke under water.